grahamseamans/nn_from_scratch/notes.md

 https://towardsdatascience.com/understanding-the-mathematics-behind-gradient-descent-dde5dc9be06e

+ways to go:
+1) add more layers
+2) use 3d to take in 2d image down to output vector. skips flatten step.
+3) make it work when initialized as zero?

 we know what the loss function is, it's: sum(ground truth - nets output) but how do we take the derivative of this across so